-The Corporations Amendment (Crowd-sourced Funding) Act 2017 amends the Corporations Act 2001, and makes minor amendments to the Australian Securities and Investments Commission Act 2001, to provide a legislative framework for crowd-sourced funding.
+The Corporations Amendment (Crowd-sourced Funding) Act 2017 amends the Corporations Act 2001 (Corporations Act), and makes minor amendments to the Australian Securities and Investments Commission Act 2001, to provide a legislative framework for crowd-sourced funding.
 Generally, the CSF regime reduces the regulatory requirements for public fundraising while maintaining appropriate investor protection measures.
 A provider of CSF services must hold an Australian financial services (AFS) licence.

 - Corporations Amendment (Crowd-sourced Funding) Act 2017

-- applications from intermediaries for an AFS licence with authorisation to provide CSF services after this date, and
+- applications from intermediaries can continue to apply for an AFS licence with authorisation to provide CSF services

 As the regulator responsible for fundraising activities and financial services, we have engaged with Treasury and Government in the development of the CSF regime.

-To further assist with the development of a CSF industry, we are currently consulting on draft egulatory guidance for intermediaries seeking to provide CSF services and draft regulatory guidance to assist companies seeking to raise funds on a platform of a CSF intermediary.
+To further assist with the development of a CSF industry, we have published updated regulatory guidance for intermediaries seeking to provide CSF services and for companies seeking to raise funds on a platform of a CSF intermediary.

-Under the CSF regime, intermediaries will be required to hold an Australian financial services (AFS) licence with an authorisation to provide a CSF service.
+Under the CSF regime, intermediaries will be required to hold an AFS licence with an authorisation to provide a crowd-funding service.
 The AFS licence obligations under the Corporations Act will apply, including, for example:

 - an obligation to notify significant breaches (s912D)

-- to lodge annual financial statements and auditor's report (s989B)
+- an obligation to lodge annual financial statements and an auditor's report (s989B)